Split an incoming payment

 Call the POST Grant Continuation Request API.
 This call requests an access token that allows your platform to request outgoing payment resources be created on the customer’s wallet account.

-provided in the initial outgoing payment grant response (Step 6).
+Issue the request to the continue.uri provided in the initial outgoing payment grant response (Step 6).

-returned in the redirect URI’s query parameters.
+Include the interact_ref returned in the redirect URI’s query parameters.

-{ "access_token": { "value": "...", // final access token required before creating outgoing payments "manage": "https://auth.cloudninebank.example.com/token/{...}", // management uri for access token "access": [ { "type": "outgoing-payment", "actions": ["create", "read"], "identifier": "https://cloudninebank.example.com/customer", "limits": { "receiver": "https://happylifebank.example.com/incoming-payments/{...}" // url of the incoming payment that's being paid } } ] }, "continue": { "access_token": { "value": "..." // access token for continuing the request }, "uri": "https://auth.cloudninebank.example.com/continue/{...}" // continuation request uri }}
+{ "access_token": { "value": "...", // final access token required before creating outgoing payments "manage": "https://auth.cloudninebank.example.com/token/{...}", // management uri for access token "access": [ { "type": "outgoing-payment", "actions": ["create"], "identifier": "https://cloudninebank.example.com/customer", "limits": { "receiver": "https://happylifebank.example.com/incoming-payments/{...}" // url of the incoming payment that's being paid } } ] }, "continue": { "access_token": { "value": "..." // access token for continuing the request }, "uri": "https://auth.cloudninebank.example.com/continue/{...}" // continuation request uri }}10.
+Request the creation of outgoing payment resources

 Section titled “10.
-Request the creation of outgoing payment resources”Recall that the Create Quote API responses for the merchant and your platform (Step 5) both included a debitAmount
+Request the creation of outgoing payment resources”Recall that the Create Quote API responses for the merchant and your platform (Step 5) both included a debitAmount and a receiveAmount.
+The responses also included an id which is a URL to identify each quote.

 Because the quotes contain debit and receive amounts, we won’t specify any other amounts when setting up the outgoing payments.
-Instead, we will specify a quoteId
+Instead, we will specify a quoteId.

 Use the access token returned in Step 5 that’s associated with the merchant to call the POST Create Outgoing Payment API.
-Include the appropriate quoteId
+Include the appropriate quoteId in the request.
+Now, do the same with the access token associated with your platform.

 The following shows an example response when an outgoing payment resource is created on the customer’s account for the merchant.
 A similar response will be returned when an outgoing payment resource is created for you, as the wallet provider.